andypetes94/ExpectedPassTurnovers/XTurnoverPlotting/README.md

-# XTurnoverPlotting
+XTurnoverPlotting

 `XTurnoverPlotting` is an R package for analysing football team turnovers and high-risk passes.
-It provides functions to compute per-player turnovers, visualise them by position, and cluster high-risk forward passes to identify tactical patterns.
+It provides functions to compute per-player turnovers, visualise them by position, cluster high-risk forward passes, and analyse team-level xTurnover patterns across the pitch.

 ---